hynek/environ-config/docs/tutorial.md

 ```

 The other option is to activate debug-level logging for the `environ_config` logger by setting its level to `logging.DEBUG`.
-*environ-config* will tell you what its looking for in real time:
+*environ-config* will tell you what it's looking for in real-time:

 ```
 import logging